 - To cover scars from hair transplants, burns and other injuries.

 - To enhance the appearance of a hair transplant.

 Scalp Micropigmentation versus Tricopigmentation

 In general, “temporary” tricopigmentation ink marks can last anywhere from 6 months to 2-3 years.
-On the other hand, the so-called “permanent”ink marks in SMP can start to fade after 1-2 years and require minor touch-up procedures.
-In general, SMP is cheaper in the long run and requires less maintenance and fewer repeat procedures.
-Future maintenance treatments are much shorter than the original treatment session.
+On the other hand, the so-called “permanent”ink marks in SMP can start to fade after 1-2 years.
+Thereafter, one will require minor touch-up procedures.
+In general, SMP is cheaper than tricopigmentation in the long run.
+The former will require less maintenance and fewer repeat procedures.
+Future maintenance treatments are also much shorter in duration than the original treatment session.

-SMP ink is injected into the scalp at a depth of around 2 mm, which is greater than the 0.5 mm depth of injections involved in tricopigmentation procedures.
-SMP is therefore, for obvious reasons, riskier than tricopigmentation.
+SMP ink is injected into the scalp at a depth of around 2 mm.
+This is significantly deeper than the 0.5 mm injections involved in tricopigmentation procedures.
+Scalp micropigmentation is therefore riskier than tricopigmentation.
 Nevertheless, as far as I could gauge from reading online testimonials, the majority of people who get scalp micropigmentation seem to be reasonably happy with the results.
 The advantages outweigh the disadvantages.

-The majority of hair transplant surgeons in the US who are adding scalp tattooing procedures to their offerings seem to prefer tricopigmentation over scalp micropigmentation these days, although many offer both options.
+The majority of hair transplant surgeons in the US who are adding scalp tattooing procedures to their offerings seem to prefer tricopigmentation over scalp micropigmentation.
+However, many still offer both options.

 According to the highly experienced Nicole Large of the Shapiro Medical Group in the US: